 What really makes these mushrooms extraordinary is that, due to the region’s extreme climate, the harvesting period is only three months out of the entire year.
 There are about 50 types of mushrooms sold in community farmer’s markets, including various types of cep, chanterelles, and lactarius mushrooms.
 There are even special markets called Mercatrufas, where foragers and truffle growers meet and sell their goods.

 The mushrooms have become so popular over the past decade that there is even a special seal of quality, the ‘Setas de Castilla y León,’ that certifies authentic mushrooms from the region.
 Likewise, restaurants have quickly caught onto the farm-to-table trend and distinguished themselves by using regional specialties in their dishes.
-One of our favorites is Restaurante Serrano in Astorga, where the second generation – the lovely brothers Jesús and Miriam – continues showcasing every winter the most delicious mushrooms recipes.
+One of our favorites is Restaurante Serrano in Astorga, where the second generation – the lovely brothers Jesús and Miriam – continues showcasing every winter the most delicious mushrooms recipes, even if sautéed in olive oil and garlic will always be favorite!

 That’s not all: The streets of Soria fill up every two years for the Soria Gastronómica, a biennial event that gathers experts in mycology, including scientists, chefs, and researchers, to showcase the wonders of mushrooms and fungi.